Shopify/snapit/README.md

 In workspaces where many packages are deployed, use this filter if you only want to include some of them in the release GitHub comment.
 (To specify multiple packages, separate using commas)

+## Contributing

+To contribute a change, bug fix or feature to snapit:

+1. Make a new branch `my-branch`
+1. Make the changes you need
+1. Run `pnpm build`
+1. Push your changes to the branch
+1. In your repositories `main` branch point the `.github/snapit.yml` file to the `shopify/snapit` branch `uses: Shopify/snapit@my-branch`
+1. Create a pull request with changeset and write `/snapit` as a comment in the pull request

 ## Changelog

 **`v0.0.13`**